triptu/go-lox-interpreter/README.md

 > python test.py chap10_functions
 ```

 `golox` runs all tests.
-Or else you can filter tests upto a specific chapter.
+Optionally you can filter tests upto a specific chapter.

 ## Grammar for the lox language